ssbruno-code/ssb-word-filter/readme.md

 #### Informaçoes: https://ssbruno.com

 ## English
-## Simple Plugin for counting characters, words and predicting post reading time.
+## Plugin to filter words and replace with user input

 ### ☕ This code is free for any kind of use.